 Now you have removed anything that doesn't belong in the space and left with many beautiful things to put back.
 Telling you how to create your plan is the tricky part because not every space is alike.
 But think about your space in compartments.
 Look at what is left to go into the room and divide it up into families.

 For example, if you are working on a linen closet make a stack of king size sheets, queen, full, and twin.
 Here is how to fold sheets neatly in another post.
 See how you will never have to dig for all the pieces of a set ever again.
 Then make a pile of blankets.

 Oh, and those items you may be pulled out once a year put them in a pile.
 They will go great in the out of reach space.
 Mainly, find a home for each item.
 If it doesn't make sense to go in that area, then put it in another room.

 Whether you plan to decorate or not it is vital to have some organizing pieces to help your items have a home.
 If you are working in the kitchen, look at compartments for your silverware or canisters for your cooking utensils.

-There are many options out there like these ideas I put together in post of favorite organizational pieces.
+There are many options out there like these ideas I put together in a post of favorite organizational pieces.